 The Speakers Bureau of the African Middle Eastern Leadership Project (AMEL) will provide public speaking training to young leaders of Middle Eastern and African origin who are living in the United States (temporarily or permanently).
 Once trained, the speakers will bring their stories of activism, bridge-building and hope to audiences across the U.S, sparking dialogue and positive action among diverse audiences.

 On Monday December 18th the Anti-Defamation League's NextGen Outreach Network together with Peace December and the New York Peace Coalition will host a special event entitled "We Are The Change: How Young People Are Leading Movements for Civil Rights and Peace".
-The event will feature a colorful panel of civil society leaders, including AMEL Project President Mohamed Abubakr.
-Join us for this timely discussion about the power of youth and leadership, RSVP here.

 In one week, on December 10, 2017, the world will mark 69 years since the Universal Declaration of Human Rights was formally adopted at the United Nations.
 It is the most universal human rights document in existence, delineating the thirty fundamental rights that form the basis for a democratic society.